-Annually, the list of 50 outfalls to be screened will be developed using the following prioritization methodology:
+Annually, the list of 50 outfalls to be screened may be developed using the following prioritization methodology:

 - 1. Outfalls that had confirmed illicit discharges the previous permit year (no more than 20 outfalls) - 2.
 Outfalls that are in the high priority areas - 3.
+Observation points upstream of outfall based on risk - 4.
 Outfalls that discharge directly into a receiving water with a nutrient or bacteria related TMDL with WLA

-After the list is developed, it will be checked to confirm that not more than 25 outfalls were also screened during the last permit cycle.
+After the list is developed, it will be checked to confirm that not more than 50% are screened in the previous 12-month period were also screened during the last permit cycle.